bbyars/mountebank/CONTRIBUTING.md

 Nearly all (maybe all) unit tests are protocol-agnostic, and I often use fake protocol requests during the setup part of each test.

-### Functional tests
+### API tests

-These live in the `functionalTest` directory, and are out-of-process tests that verify three types of behavior:
+These live in the `mbTest/api` directory, and are out-of-process tests that verify API behavior.

-* Protocol-specific API behavior, in the `functionalTest/api` directory.
 Each of these tests expects `mb` to be running and calls its API.

+### CLI tests

-* Command line behavior, in the `functionalTest/commandLine` directory.
-Each of these tests spins up a new instance of `mb` and verifies certain behaviors
+These live in the `mbTest/cli` directory.
+They are out-of-process tests, but each one spins up a new instance of `mb` to test various command line flag combinations.

+### Web tests

-* Website integrity, in the `functionalTest/html` directory.
-These expect `mb` to be running and validate that there are no broken links, that each page is proper HTML, that the feed works, that the site map is valid, and that the documentation examples are valid.
+These live in the `mbTest/web` directory and test against a running instance of `mb` to validate website integrity, including valid HTML, dead link checking, and ensuring the documentation examples are valid.
 That last point is unique enough that I consider it to be an entirely different type of test, described next.

 ### Documentation tests

-The `functionalTest/html/docsIntegrityTest.js` file looks for special HTML tags that indicate the code blocks within are meant to be executed and validated within the docs.
+The `mbTest/web/docsIntegrityTest.js` file looks for special HTML tags that indicate the code blocks within are meant to be executed and validated within the docs.
 At first I wrote these tests as a check on my own laziness;
 I know from experience how hard it is to keep the docs up-to-date.
 They proved quite useful,